A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Second order directional derivative of the stellar velocity field

 The main value of the vertical gradient of stellar velocities results from the symmetry in absolute value and the difference in sign of the vertical gradient of stellar velocity fields in the Northern and Southern hemispheres.
-As \cite{Vityazev2012} has shown, using a symmetric sample of stars relative to the Galactic middle plane, it is impossible to estimate the value of the vertical gradient in the framework of linear models.
-Our models account for the possibility that not only the sign of the vertical gradient(symmetric component) but also its absolute value can change from the Northern to the Southern hemisphere -- the antisymmetric component of the vertical gradient.
-Fig. \ref{fig:d2_dz} shows the values of the parameters $d^2V_R/dz^2$, $d^2V_{\theta}/dz^2$ and $d^2V_z/dz^2$ corresponding to the symmetric component of the vertical gradient of the stellar velocity fields.
-As mentioned above, we have already considered the antisymmetric component $dV_R/dz$ and $dV_{\theta}/dz$ in Fig. \ref{fig:d_dz}.
+As \cite{Vityazev2012} have shown, using a symmetric sample of stars relative to the Galactic middle plane, it is impossible to estimate the value of the vertical gradient within the framework of the O--M linear model or the VSH method.
+Our models account for the possibility that not only the sign of the vertical gradient (symmetric component) but also its absolute value can change from the Northern to the Southern hemisphere -- the antisymmetric component of the vertical gradient.
+Fig. \ref{fig:d2_dz} shows the values of the parameters $d^2V_R/dZ^2$, $d^2V_{\theta}/dZ^2$ and $d^2V_Z/dZ^2$ corresponding to the symmetric component of the vertical gradient of the stellar velocity fields.
+As mentioned above, we have already considered the antisymmetric component $dV_R/dZ$ and $dV_{\theta}/dZ$ in Fig. \ref{fig:d_dz}.

+The middle panel of Fig. \ref{fig:d2_dz} shows the map of the second order derivatives of the Galactic rotation velocity in the vertical direction.
+The value of $d^2V_{\theta}/dZ^2$ reaches 50 {\kmskpcc} in the Solar neighbourhood, that corresponds to an asymmetric drift of about $-25$ \kms at $|Z|= 1$ kpc.
+Such value is pretty consistent with the vertical gradient $dV_\mathrm{rot}=-20 \pm 6$ \kmskpc and $-22$ \kmskpc derived respectively by \citet{Makarov2007} and \citet{Levine2008}, who analysed stellar samples close to the Galactic plane ($|Z|<1$ kpc), as in our case.